-- 3. Earmarking - a.
+- a.
 Statewide Activities - (1) The governor shall reserve not more than 15 percent of each of the amounts allotted to the state Adult, Dislocated Worker, and Youth Activities for a fiscal year to carry out statewide activities under Section 129(b) or statewide employment and training activities for adults or dislocated workers under section 134(a) (Section 128(a), WIOA, 128 Stat.
-1502). - (2) Not more than 5 percent of the funds allotted to a state under Section 127(b)(1)(C) of WIOA shall be used by the state for administrative activities related to youth workforce investment and

-- employment and training activities (Section 129(b)(3), WIOA, 128 Stat 1508). - (3) The state must reserve for rapid response activities a portion of funds, up to 25 percent, allotted for dislocated workers.
+1502). - (2) Not more than 5 percent of the funds allotted to a state under Section 127(b)(1)(C) of WIOA shall be used by the state for administrative activities related to youth workforce investment and employment and training activities (Section 129(b)(3), WIOA, 128 Stat 1508). - (3) The state must reserve for rapid response activities a portion of funds, up to 25 percent, allotted for dislocated workers.
 The funds are used to plan and deliver services to enable dislocated workers to transition to new employment as quickly as possible, following either a permanent closure or mass layoff, or a natural or other disaster resulting in a mass job relocation (20 CFR section 682.350; sections 133(a)(2) and 134(a)(2)(A), WIOA, 128 Stat.
-1516 and 1520).

-b.
-Local Areas

-- (1) A local area may expend no more than 10 percent of the Adult, Dislocated Worker, and Youth Activities funds allocated to the local area under sections 128(b) (WIOA, 128 Stat.
+1516 and 1520). - b.
+Local Areas - (1) A local area may expend no more than 10 percent of the Adult, Dislocated Worker, and Youth Activities funds allocated to the local area under Sections 128(b) (WIOA, 128 Stat.
 1502) and 133(b) (WIOA, 128 Stat.
 1516) for within state allocations.
-The funds provided for administrative costs by one of the three fund sources (Adult, Dislocated Worker, Youth Activities) can be used for administrative costs of the other two sources. - (2) The amount that may spent on incumbent worker training may not exceed 20 percent of the amount of the combined total of federal funds allocated to local areas to carry out the Adult and Dislocated Worker programs for a program year (20 CFR section 680.800; Section 134(d)(4), WIOA, 128 Stat.
+The funds provided for administrative costs by one of the three fund sources (Adult, Dislocated Worker, Youth Activities) can be used for administrative costs of the other two sources.

+- (2) The amount that may be spent on incumbent worker training may not exceed 20 percent of the amount of the combined total of federal funds allocated to local areas to carry out the Adult and Dislocated Worker programs for a program year (20 CFR section 680.800; Section 134(d)(4), WIOA, 128 Stat.
 1535). - (3) WIOA authorizes workforce investment areas, with the approval of the governor, to transfer up to 100 percent of the Adult Activities funds to Dislocated Workers Activities, and up to 100 percent of Dislocated Workers Activities funds to Adult Activities (Section 133(b)(4), WIOA, 128 Stat.
-1518).

-c.
-Youth Activities

-- (1) A minimum of 75 percent of the Youth Activity funds allocated to states and local areas, except for the local area expenditures for administration, must be used to provide services to out-of-school youth (Section 129(a)(4)(A), WIOA, 128 Stat.
+1518). - (4) At the discretion of the local board, not more than 10 percent of the total funds allocated to the local area under section 128(b) and under section 133(b)(2)-(3) may be used to implement a pay-for-performance contract strategy as defined in WIOA Section 3(47) (WIOA Section 129(c)(1)(D) and 134(d)(1)(A)(iii)). - (5) As no state has received prior approval for implementation of a PFP contract strategy, no funds from the program years prior to PY 2019 are available for PFP contract strategies or for the accompanying extended disbursement.
+However, these funds could still be used for other types of performance-based contracting, but the life of those funds remains the normal two-year limit for local WIOA grant funds. - c.
+Youth Activities - A minimum of 75 percent of the Youth Activity funds allocated to states and local areas, except for the local area expenditures for administration, must be used to provide services to out-of-school youth (Section 129(a)(4)(A), WIOA, 128 Stat.
 1506). - (2) Not less than 20 percent of Youth Activity funds allocated to the local area, except for the local area expenditures for administration, must be used to provide paid and unpaid work experiences (Section 129(c)(4)), WIOA, 128 Stat.
 1510).